Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 \subsection{Further discussions}

-Our results provide a definitive resolution to the question of quantitative quantum soundness for all compiled nonlocal games and introduce a powerful new hierarchy for analyzing sequential quantum protocols.
+Our results introduce a powerful convergent sequential NPA-like hierarchy for analyzing sequential quantum protocols.
+With this new hierarchy, we provide upper bounds on the compiled scores of all multipartite nonlocal games and, under finite-level hierarchy certificates, obtain quantitative quantum soundness with respect to the relevant quantum value.
 We briefly discuss the implications of both contributions.

-\emph{Resolving quantum soundness for multipartite games}.
-Our main result (\cref{thm:MainQuantumSoundness}) establishes the quantitative soundness of multipartite compiled games, elevating them to a provably secure framework.
-This is a critical step because many unique quantum phenomena, such as the GHZ paradox and genuine multipartite nonlocality, have no bipartite analogue.
-Our work makes it possible to explore and certify these genuinely multipartite phenomena, such as self-testing multipartite states, within the practical single-device model, opening a new perspectives for both theoretical and experimental research.

-With quantitative soundness established, a natural next step is to optimize the resulting protocols for efficiency.
-Compiling a game with $k$ players produces a protocol consisting of $k$ rounds.
-An interesting open question is whether the number of rounds can be reduced without jeopardizing observable classical-quantum and quantum-post quantum separations.
-In particular, for strategies that give rise to correlations violating Svetlichny-type inequalities (genuine multipartite nonlocality)~\cite{Svetl}, it is plausible that merging two rounds into a single one might still yield an observable classical–quantum separation.
-Furthermore, adapting techniques used in self-testing allowing communication among certain parties~\cite{murta2023self,meyer2024self} might lead to retain quantum soundness of compiled games with a reduced number of rounds.
-Exploring such round-compression techniques could lead to more efficient compiled protocols.
+\textbf{Resolving quantum soundness for multipartite games with a finite-level sequential NPA hierarchy certificate.} Consider a multipartite nonlocal game $\cG$ for which the sequential hierarchy is certified to collapse at some level $n_0$.
+Then \cref{thm:MainQuantumSoundness} yields a quantitative soundness guarantee for the compiled game with respect to $\omega_{\mathrm{qc}}(\cG)$.
+Under the stronger flat-optimality assumption, this becomes a guarantee with respect to the tensor-product quantum value $\omega_{\mathrm q}(\cG)$, and the flat solution also yields a finite-dimensional optimal strategy.

+Importantly, once the level $n_0$ is known, the resulting negligible term can be made explicit without solving higher levels of the sequential hierarchy.
+Indeed, for any fixed level $n$, the function $\negl_{S,n}(\lambda)$ depends only on the compiled strategy $S$, the underlying QHE scheme, and the fixed game syntax, since it is obtained by taking the maximum QHE-security loss over all monomials of length at most $n$, multiplied by explicit $n$-dependent constants.

+\textbf{Other multipartite games.} For other multipartite games, \cref{eq:MainthmAllGameUpperBound} provides a concrete bound on the maximal score obtainable by an efficient compiled prover.
+To use this bound in practice one needs to solve the sequential NPA hierarchy at some level $n$.
+In this general setting we do not claim a fully quantitative soundness statement with respect to the true quantum value, since this would require knowing (or certifying) a level at which the hierarchy is tight.

+However, the question of whether such a quantitative statement can be achieved in principle is subtle.
+Indeed, for games whose optimal value requires very large (or even infinite) dimension, playing an optimal strategy may already be out of reach even in the non-compiled setting for spacelike separated provers.